About our brand mark

 Do not rotate any element of the University of Dundee brand mark.

-Do not render the brand mark in colours which are not permitted on page five of this document.
+Do not render the brand mark in colours which are not permitted below.

 Do not place any element of the brand mark over colours which are not permitted (see colour palette guidelines).

 Do not place the brand mark over photography.